ronantakizawa/kanomaly/README.md

 # kanomaly
-### Time Series Anomaly Detection using a Kolmogorov-Arnold Network.
+### Time Series Anomaly Detection using a Kolmogorov-Arnold Network

 Results: